EnoRage/7702-dispatcher/README.md

 ## The Problem

 When multiple contracts share storage, they can overwrite each other's data.
+Additionally, in `delegatecall` contexts, `msg.sender` becomes the calling contract, not the original caller.

 ## The Solution

+### Storage Isolation
 Each hook gets its own unique storage key:
 ```solidity
 bytes32 public immutable STORAGE_KEY = keccak256("HookName");